 The information in emails is confidential, so if you’ve received one by mistake, please delete it without copying, using, or telling anyone about its contents.

 Yes, we take photographic images (moving and still) on our courses and activities to enhance and illustrate our communications.

-Do I have to consent to being photographed?
+Do I have to have my photo taken?

-No, image consent is not a pre-condition of accessing any service or partaking in any Back Up activity and there is no expectation on you to provide it if you do not wish to do so.
+No, this is not a pre-condition of accessing any service or partaking in any Back Up activity.
+We will always ask for your consent before taking photos and there is no expectation for you to provide it if you do not wish to do so.

 What do you use these photos for?

 We produce a wide range of materials to tell people affected by spinal cord injury about our services and to raise money for our work.

 Examples of materials may include, but are not limited to, our printed publications; adverts; audio-visual and electronic materials; external media and publicity such as television, print, radio or online news; display materials; emails, e-newsletters, blogs, web pages, social media posts, presentations, speeches, research or policy reports and any other materials.